1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Support for glue records

-The glue records correspond to the IP addresses of a NS (name server).
+Glue records correspond to the IP addresses of a NS (name server).
 Before you can use their domain name for a NS, you must therefore create this record.

-Via A record
+Via an A record

-Via Glue record option
+Via the Glue record option

 This method allows you to create, but also to change, existing Glue records:

-- open the admin console (https://manager.infomaniak.com)
+- Open the admin console (https://manager.infomaniak.com)

-- go to Domain
+- Go to Domain

-- click on the domain name concerned
+- Click the domain name concerned

-- click on DNS managementthen on DNS Servers
+- Click DNS management, then DNS Servers

-- click on Manage glue records
+- Click Manage glue records

-- click on Add a server
+- Click Add a server

-- enter the server name to be added as well its IP address
+- Enter the server name to be added, as well its IP address

-- click on Confirm
+- Click Confirm